In dreams, responsibility begins...

 Music In Dreams

-It is important for the dreamer to be able to remember the melodic line, whether segmental or the whole melodic piece, while in a dream state.
-If the dreamer is astute enough, they should be able to recreate or reconstruct the entire musical piece afterwards.
-With the melody from the dream, it is possible to recreate or reconstruct the rhythm and harmony based on the melody.
-Additionally, the dreamer may be able to tailor the melody with words or lyrics or something in between, making something out of it.
-Music in dreams may sometimes have words, but unfortunately they may vanish upon waking.
-That is why an undistracted dreamer might be able to remember the music in dreams when in an awake state, due to its distinctive melodic quality.
+It is important for the dreamer to be able to remember the melodic line, whether it's a segment or the entire piece, while in a dream state.
+If the dreamer is astute enough, they should be able to recreate or reconstruct the entire musical piece afterward.
+Using the melody from the dream, it is possible to recreate or reconstruct the rhythm and harmony based on that melody.
+Additionally, the dreamer may be able to add words or lyrics, or something in between, creating something from it.

 Here are some of the experiences of music in dreams, without further delay.